 Specify a value at least as long as the longest anticipated interval between observations for any given track.
 Observations older than this duration will be purged from memory in order to manage resources.

-This parameter is only valid when the spatial relationship is Enter or Exit.
+This parameter is only valid when Spatial relationship is set to Enter or Exit.

 Considerations and limitations

-- Summary statistics will only be calculated if a join one-to-one operation is specified.
+- Summary statistics will only be calculated if the Join one to one operation is specified.

 - The COUNT field name will be used to represent the number of joined features for a one-to-one join.
 If the COUNT field name already exists in the target schema, the field will be called join_COUNT.
 If performing multiple consecutive joins, the field names will be COUNT, join_COUNT, join_COUNT1, join_COUNT2, and so on to avoid field name conflicts.